 Stakeholder Inclusiveness The section entitled Our Approach describes our processes for stakeholder engagement.
 Sustainability Context For each material aspect identified, the context and approach are described.
 Materiality The subsection entitled Materiality Assessment describes the process used to identify material aspects of the Company's operations.
 Completeness The report covers products, services, and activities where First Capital REIT has operational control.

-Defining Report Quality Accuracy The Company aims to prepare an accurate report.
+Defining Report Quality

+Accuracy The Company aims to prepare an accurate report.
 The process involves systems to collect data, review data, and approve the final report.
 Refer to Appendix 1 - Data Assumptions and Methodologies in our supplementary Data Pack for information on how data was compiled.
-Balance Balance Clarity supplementary Data Pack for information on how data was compiled.
+Balance The Company discloses negative and positive information in the report.
+Clarity The Company aims to deliver an easy-to-read, clear, concise report that can be accessed online.
+Its efforts include providing a list of definitions and acronyms, avoiding jargon, describing data assumptions and methodologies, and providing graphics that are clear and not misleading.
+Comparability The ESG report compares 2022 data to previous years' data.